magomimmo/modern-cljs/doc/tutorial-04.md

 to the server-side.
 The `id` value will be used by JS/CSS.

 `login.php` script is associated with the `form action`.
 And `login.js` is linked within the html page.
-Aside from `login.js` being linked within `login.html`, there is no any other direct connection between the `form` and the JS script.
-This choice has to do with the so called *progressive enhancement* and *unobtrusive JS* that Larry Ullman clearly explains in his book.
+Aside from `login.js`, there is no any other direct connection between the `form` and the JS script.
+This choice has to do with the so called *progressive enhancement* and *unobtrusive JS* approaches that Larry Ullman clearly explains in his book.

-The following [sequence diagrams][4] show this approach in action.
+The following [sequence diagrams][4] show these approaches in action.

 #### Server-side only validation